WooTechnology/chitra-ds-algo/README.md

 Learning some concepts of Heaps, Tries and Hashmaps

 ### Week 7
-Getting started with Dynamic Programming
+Doing basics of Trees and Graphs

 ### Week 8
-Doing basics of Graphs
+Getting started with Dynamic Programming